Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Introduction

-Similar to some other types of models in nuclear engineering for DT application, DNNs are numerical models usually developed for a singular purpose.
-For a given DNN model, input and output are defined before the model is developed.
+Similar to other types of nuclear engineering models, the DNNs are numerical models usually developed for a singular purpose.
+For a given DNN model, an input and output are defined before the model is developed.
 This generally results in a model that performs one specific task \cite{sola1997importance}.
 In the nuclear industry, the primary utility of DNN models is for safety-based predictions or thermal-hydraulic system analysis \cite{bin2013application}.
 These areas of study are expected due to the design basis of nuclear reactors focusing on Loss of Coolant Accidents (LOCA) \cite{kim2014prediction,do2018prediction}.
-Additionally, the thermal-hydraulic system in a nuclear power plant is vital to the reactor's safety and performance.
-DNNs serve as excellent tools for determining the current state of flows or components in a thermal-hydraulic system which might be difficult to examine otherwise \cite{radaideh2020neural}.
+Additionally, the thermal-hydraulic system in a nuclear power plant is vital to both the safety and performance of the reactor.
+DNNs serve as excellent tools for determining the current state of flows or components in a thermal-hydraulic system, which might be difficult to examine otherwise \cite{radaideh2020neural}.
+When adapted to digital twin frameworks and systems \cite{yadav2023state}, these models can provide real-time insights into reactor state, enabling predictive diagnostics, anomaly detection, and operational optimization.

-In the rest of the energy industry, DNNs have been researched and developed to solve a wide array of problems.
-Renewable energy sources function as the base load in most grids.
-Renewable energy producers must make bids to the grid in order to avoid fines \cite{leva2017analysis}.
-DNNs have already shown efficacy as predictive models in this sector and can be utilized for smart grid development \cite{massaoudi2021deep, hossain2020hybrid}.
-Demand prediction has also been an area of study due to its impact on smart grids \cite{muralitharan2018neural}.
-While power output and demand prediction depend on drastically different variables, the ability of DNNs to generalize makes them possible in both instances.
-This provides some scope for the application of DNNs and helps inform researchers of possible uses in other industries.